xoidlabs/xoid/docs/recipes/nested-state.md

 })
 ```

-Writing this is effortful, it's easy to make mistakes, and reading it is another pain.
+Writing this is effortful, it's easy to make mistakes, and reading it is painful.
 To overcome this, tools like **immutablejs** or **immer** is being used.
 Even Redux Toolkit comes with **immer** by default.
 Note that using Redux toolkit means adding another ~11kB to your bundle size.
-This is ~5kB for **immer** alone.
+This number is ~5kB for **immer** alone.

 With its `use` function, **xoid** (~1kB) doesn't require any additional library to simplify nested updates.
 The following is simply equivalent to the above example:

 ```js
 use(atom, s => s.deeply.nested.value)(s => s + 1)